Thenlie/mdnman/lib/html/attributes/multiple/index.md

 If and only if the `multiple` attribute is specified, the value can be a list of properly-formed comma-separated email addresses.
 Any trailing and leading whitespace is removed from each address in the list.

 When `multiple` is set on the {{HTMLElement("input/file", "file")}} input type, the user can select one or more files.
-The user can choose multiple files from the file picker in any way that their chosen platform allows (e.g. by holding down <kbd>Shift</kbd> or <kbd>Control</kbd>, and then clicking).
+The user can choose multiple files from the file picker in any way that their chosen platform allows (e.g., by holding down <kbd>Shift</kbd> or <kbd>Control</kbd>, and then clicking).

 ```html
 <input type="file" multiple name="uploads" id="uploads" />